Aug 28, 2024

 According to expert ransomware negotiators, self-negotiation with hackers is, at best, ineffective and more often leads to further damages and higher ransom costs since hackers have much more experience with ransomware negotiations than platform leadership does.

-Not only can self-negotiation lead to higher ransom costs, but it can also lead to legal and financial hardship, as paying ransoms is a complex process.
+Not only can self-negotiation lead to higher ransom costs, but it can also lead to legal and financial hardship, as paying ransom is a complex process.
 Financial institutions freeze assets if they detect large payments going to blacklisted countries, companies, or international banks, as these recipients are commonly associated with fraudulent activity.
 The legality of paying ransom is just as complicated.

 It’s essential to have a plan in place in the event of a ransomware attack.
 Professional ransomware consultants and negotiators can help prepare your CISO with the information they need to legally enter into this negotiation process and not cause further damages associated with self-negotiation, frozen assets, or illegal ransom payments.
 Don’t hamstring your response by being unprepared.